learn-co-curriculum/phase-1-array-foreach-method/README.md

 */
 ```

-While this flexibility may seem like a good thing at first glance, `forEach()`
+While this flexibility may seem like a good thing at first glance, the fact that
-is actually the iterator we should use least often because its generic quality
-makes it the least expressive of the iterators.
+it's generic makes it the least expressive of the iterators.

 ## Explain Why `forEach` is the Iterator Method We Should Use Least

 By now you recognize that `map` means: "create a new `Array` after transforming
 each element."
 You recognize that `reduce` means: "distill a single summary value from
 a set of elements."
 These methods are _expressive_; their presence in your code tells
-other programmers (and yourself in the future) what you intended to happen.
+other programmers (and your future self) what you intended to happen.

 But what does `forEach` mean?
-Programmers, including you, recognize that `map()` has
+Programmers recognize that `map()` has a specific
-a specific use, `reduce()` has a specific use, `find()` has a specific use.
-But
+use, `reduce()` has a specific use, `find()` has a specific use.
+But `forEach()`
-`forEach()` is generic.
-Are we just printing things, or are we trying to distill to
+is generic.
+Are we just printing things, or are we trying to distill to a value,
-a value, or are we trying to produce a transformed `Array`?
+or are we trying to produce a transformed `Array`?

 When we use `forEach()` to do `map`-things or `reduce`-things we're not
 _documenting_ what our intention was with regard to the collection.
 This makes